SYF Gives Back 2014

 This session draws on James Fox’s experience of teaching yoga and mindfulness meditation to incarcerated veterans, youth, and adults, including eleven years at San Quentin State Prison.
 An estimated 10% of the 2.25 million incarcerated adults in the U.S. are veterans.
 Incarcerated veterans with unresolved trauma-related issues face further challenges of living in the traumatic conditions of prison.
 Learn about the services the Prison Yoga Project is offering incarcerated veterans at San Quentin through its yoga program as a complement to the cognitive behavioral group processing the men are engaged in to address the psychological, emotional and ethical issues related to their active duty in the military.
 The program seeks to share its healing work with veterans on the outside.

-Gina Garcia of Yoga Across America –2 hours- Self-Care – Taking Care of Yourself While Serving Others
+Gina Garcia of Yoga Across America –2 hours- Serving Others and Serving Yourself

 Chris Eder -1 hour – Understanding and Working In The Military Culture